The Complete 1957 Riverside Recordings

 The Complete 1957 Riverside Recordings is a 2006 release of Thelonious Monk and John Coltrane's work for the Riverside Records label in 1957, with two tracks previously unreleased.

 This collection is an almost complete anthology of the work of Monk and Coltrane, who only recorded together in the studio during 1957.
 The set draws from tracks recorded for Thelonious Monk with John Coltrane, Monk's Music and a trio track from Thelonious Himself.

-Thelonious Monk Quartet with John Coltrane at Carnegie Hall and Discovery! are the only other recordings documenting Monk and Coltrane's work together.
+Thelonious Monk Quartet with John Coltrane at Carnegie Hall and Live at the Five Spot: Discovery! are the only other recordings documenting Monk and Coltrane's work together.